Michae1CC/aws-cdk-examples/route53-dnssec-enabled/README.md

 cd route53-dnssec-enabled
 ```

-Obviously, if you're deploying this yourself, you will need to replace
+If you're deploying this yourself, you will need to replace
 the domain names I've used with your own.
 Run

 ```bash